MicrosoftDocs/learn/learn-pr/iot/data-anomaly-search-using-iot-hub/includes/1-introduction.md

 An IoT Hub can scale to handle millions of devices.
 An IoT device can upload files, as well as send telemetry.

-In this module, you will learn about IoT Hub by implementing a system to monitor and control conditions in a cheese cave.
-A simple scenario, one IoT Hub, and one remote device.
+In this module, you will learn about Azure IoT Hub, Azure Stream Analytics, and Azure Machine Learning, by creating an IoT system to detect vibration anomalies in a conveyor belt.

 ## Learning objectives